Best Ways to Store Banana Bread

 Should you refrigerate banana bread?

 Should you?
-No. Can you?
+No. Can you store banana bread in the fridge?
 Yes.
 Make sure the banana bread is wrapped in plastic wrap before it’s placed inside an airtight container or resealable plastic bag.
 This will lock in moisture and prevent the loaf from drying out too quickly.

 Can you store banana bread in a Ziploc bag?